Xiaomi backs Dyson’s Chinese challenger Dreame in $15 million round – TechCrunch

 Xiaomi codependence

 Xiaomi doesn’t put all its eggs in one basket when it comes to picking suppliers.
-In the realm of home cleaning, it’s also backed robot cleaner Roborock, which raised about 4.4 billion yuan ($640 million) from an initial public listing on China’s new tech board in February.
+In the realm of home cleaning, it has also backed robot cleaner Roborock, which raised about 4.4 billion yuan ($640 million) from an initial public listing on China’s new tech board in February.
 Xiaomi first bankrolled Roborock back in 2014, four years before its first investment in Dreame.

 Woo believed Dreame and Roborock can co-exist, for his company targets a wider product spectrum while Roborock is more focused and akin to iRobot.
 The startup doesn’t consider Tyson, of which Woo spoke highly, a direct competitor either, for it’s venturing beyond cleaning into areas like smart mobility.